SkyezerFox/fox-server/README.md

 -   {http.Server}

 The HTTP server used to handle REST and WS upgrade requests.
-You can directly modify the HTTP server itself if you so desire.
+You can directly modify the server itself if you so desire.
+You can read the documentation for the server object on [NodeJS's official documentation](https://nodejs.org/api/http.html#http_class_http_server/).

 ### FoxServer.rest

 -   {RESTServer}

 The REST endpoint manager used for handling HTTP requests to the server.
-This uses [express](https://npmjs.com/packages/express) under the hood, which can be directly accessed on the [`express`][] property.
+This uses [express](https://npmjs.com/packages/express) under the hood, which can be directly accessed on the [`RESTServer.express`][] property.

 ### FoxServer.ws